phlogisticfugu/bradito.me-site/src/content/blog/dont-jeopardize-your-rag.md

 expected to come up with the question "What is France?".
 This is an awkward way of asking about trivia, but it makes the game more challenging due to the extra mental steps.

-The problem is that when most people are doing RAG, they are asking their vector database to do a similar set of extra mental steps, resulting in poor quality results.
+The problem is that when most people are doing RAG, they are asking their vector database to do extra mental steps.
+This results in poor quality results.
 Most knowledge documents are statements of facts, in narrative form.
 For example, see the
 [wikipedia page for France](https://en.wikipedia.org/wiki/France).
-In a basic RAG setup, these documents are then divided into smaller chunks, then sent through an embedding model, which creates a multi-dimensional vector for each one of those chunks.
-These vectors are then stored in a vector database.
+In a basic RAG setup, these documents are then divided into smaller chunks.
+Each chunk is sent through an embedding model, which creates a multi-dimensional vector.
+The vectors are then stored in a vector database.

 ![Basic RAG](/0004-jeopardize-rag-1.drawio.png)